Increasing Health Savings by Using Anchors

 Anchors offer a great tool for savings programs to increase engagement.
 In the case of M-TIBA, lowering the anchor provided a substantial increase in the number of savers, which is important considering the lack of even one-time depositors in the program.
 An increase in saving for health by those who are most vulnerable to health shocks provides a concrete way to lower the number of preventable deaths in Kenya.
 If a child gets sick, a parent who saved in M-TIBA little by little is more likely to immediately take the child to a clinic for treatment, so the cough never becomes pneumonia.
 The smallest change in the framing of the reminder can save lives.

-Judson Bonick is a Research Analyst with the Global Team at The Center for Advanced Hindsight at Duke University.
+Judson Bonick is a Senior Behavioral Researcher with the Global Team at The Center for Advanced Hindsight at Duke University.

 Ting Jiang is Principal of Global Health and Development at The Center for Advanced Hindsight at Duke University, an applied behavioral science research lab that helps people be happier, healthier, and wealthier.